 Size: 1,300 SF (North Barn), 3,000 SF (South Barn).

-Team: Structural: Silman.
-Mechanical: Loring Consulting Egnineers.
-Civil: Leonard J. Strandberg and Associates.
-AV/IT/Acoustics: Trinity Consultants.
+Team: Structural Engineering: TYLin.
+Mechanical Engineering: Loring Consulting Engineers.
+Civil Engineering: Leonard J. Strandberg and Associates.
 Energy: Steven Winter Associates.
+AV/IT & Acoustics: Trinity Consultants.